ryanklee/think-taink/docs/problem_statements.md

 - Need for development of metareasoning frameworks to enhance decision-making in uncertain and complex environments, potentially as a new domain service
 - Lack of specific metrics for measuring long-term learning and adaptation in dynamic, multi-agent scenarios within our Experiment aggregate
 - Need for more detailed strategies on balancing stability and plasticity in AI agent learning across diverse domains, possibly affecting our Agent entity and ReasoningEngine service
+- Lack of a hierarchical cooperative task allocation mechanism in our multi-agent system, potentially requiring updates to our ExperimentRunner service
+- Need for integration of LSTM-based deep reinforcement learning techniques for dynamic resource allocation in specialized domains, possibly affecting our Agent entity and ReasoningEngine service
+- Lack of specific strategies for multi-agent coordination control in distributed systems, potentially requiring updates to our ExperimentRunner and ReasoningEngine services
+- Need for implementation of advanced model-free multiagent reinforcement learning techniques for complex strategic decision-making, possibly affecting our Agent entity and ReasoningEngine service

 ## 6. Advanced Natural Language Processing for AI Communication as a Domain Service